jaliagag/100_days_of_python_v22/project001/README.md

 - continue debugging the getting info from branches
 - view how to show the information gathered from a function on the django app
 - re-learned about MRO and super function

+## Day 7

+- trying to get the function to show stuff on the template does not seem to be so easy unless info comes from the db (model)
+- going back to youtube 13 hours course on django...